Alevism

-A minority viewpoint is that of the Ishikists, who assert, "Alevi" was derived from "Alev" ("flame" in Turkish) in reference to fire which is extensively used in Alevi rituals.
-According to them the use of candles is based on Quran chapter 24, verses 35 and 36: "God is the Light of the heavens and the earth.
-The example of His light is like a niche within which there is a lamp, the lamp is encased in a glass, the glass is like a radiant planet, which is lit from a blessed olive tree that is neither of the east nor of the west, its oil nearly gives off light even if not touched by fire.
-Light upon light, God guides to His light whom He pleases.
-And God sets forth examples for the people, and God is aware of all things.
-(Lit is such a Light) in houses, which God has permitted to be raised to honor; for the celebration, in them, of His name: In them is He glorified in the mornings and in the evenings, (again and again).")
+Alevism (/æˈlɛvɪzəm/; Alevilik; Elewîtî), also known as Qizilbashism, is a syncretic and mystic tradition, formulated by Haji Bektash Veli.
+It differs from mainstream Sunni Islam and Usuli Shia Islam by having no binding religious dogmas, which makes it more akin to Twelver Shi'a, whilst integrating Central Asian shamanic elements.
+Teachings are passed on by a spiritual leader or dervish called dede, instead of an Imam, as with Sufi orders.
+They acknowledge the six articles of faith of Islam, but may differ regarding their interpretation.
+The term “Alevi-Bektashi” is currently a widely and frequently used expression in the religious discourse of Turkey as an umbrella term for the culture of Alevism and the order of Bektashi.

+Even though appointed as the official military chaplains of the Ottoman Army until the Auspicious Incident, they have faced significant institutional stigma from the Ottoman and later Turkish state and clergy, being described as heterodox to contrast them with the "orthodox" Sunni majority.
+Adherents of Alevism are found primarily in Turkey and estimates of the percentage of Turkey's population that are Alevi include between 4% and 15%.

+Alevi/Bektashi is officially recognized through Ministry of Culture and Tourism under the 'Presidency of Alevi/Bektashi Culture'.
+Alevism is often differantiated by its humanistic and secular approaches such as total freedom of women or relaxed alcohol consumption.

 Beliefs

-According to scholar Soner Çağaptay, Alevism is a "relatively unstructured interpretation of Islam".
+According to scholar Soner Çağaptay, Alevism is a "relatively unstructured interpretation of Islam with traditional elements".
 Journalist Patrick Kingsley states that for some self-described Alevi, their religion is "simply a cultural identity, rather than a form of worship".

-Many teachings are based on an orally transmitted tradition, traditionally kept secret from outsiders (but now widely accessible).
-Alevis commonly profess the Islamic shahada, but adding "Ali is the friend of God".

-The basis for Alevis' most distinctive beliefs is found in the Buyruks (compiled writings and dialogues of Sheikh Safi-ad-din Ardabili, and other worthies).
-Also included are hymns (nefes) by figures such as Shah Ismail or Pir Sultan Abdal, stories of Hajji Bektash and other lore.

-The Alevi beliefs among Turkish Alevis and Kurdish Alevis diverge as Kurdish Alevis put more emphasis on Pir Sultan Abdal than Haji Bektash Veli and Kurdish Alevism is rooted more in nature veneration.
+Alevis put the doctrine of İnsan-ı Kâmil in the center of their beliefs, instead of Sharia.
+The Alevi beliefs among Turkish Alevis and Kurdish Alevis diverge as Kurdish Alevis put more emphasis on Pir Sultan Abdal than Haji Bektash Veli, and Kurdish Alevism is rooted more in nature veneration.

 God

-In Alevi cosmology, God is also called Al-Haqq (the Truth) or referred to as Allah.
-God created life, so the created world can reflect His Being.
+In Alevi cosmology, God is also called Hak (the Truth) or referred to as Allah.
+God created life, so the created world can reflect his Being.
 Alevis believe in the unity of Allah, Muhammad, and Ali, but this is not a trinity composed of God and the historical figures of Muhammad and Ali.
-Rather, Muhammad and Ali are representations of Allah's light (and not of Allah himself), being neither independent from God, nor separate characteristics of Him.
+Rather, Muhammad and Ali are representations of Allah's light (and not of Allah himself), being neither independent from God nor separate characteristics of him.

 In Alevi writings are many references to the unity of Muhammad and Ali, such as:

-The phrase "For the love of Haqq–Muhammad–Ali" (Hakk–Muhammad–Ali aşkına) is common to several Alevi prayers.